 Rachel Norton has served on the Board of Education since January 2009, and served as Vice President and then President of the Board in 2012 and 2013.
 She has served as a member of the California School Boards Association’s Delegate Assembly since May 2009, and was appointed to the organization’s Legislative Committee in January 2012.
 At various times during her tenure on the Board, she has chaired the Rules, Curriculum, Budget and Student Assignment committees.

 An editor and writer, Rachel has worked at The New York Times, Reuters, and CNET:The Computer Network.
 In 1996, she created the Visual Journalism course at U.C.
 Berkeley’s Graduate School of Journalism, which she co-taught for two semesters.
 Between 2007 and 2008 she worked as the part-time Editorial Director for FORA.tv in San Francisco and has done paid writing, editing and consulting for PPS-SF.
-She is currently the Director of Policy and Communications at the San Francisco Parks Alliance, a nonprofit that seeks to inspire and promote civic engagement and philanthropy to protect, sustain and enrich San Francisco parks, recreation and green open spaces.
+She is currently the Director of External Affairs at the San Francisco Parks Alliance, a nonprofit that seeks to inspire and promote civic engagement and philanthropy to protect, sustain and enrich San Francisco parks, recreation and green open spaces.

 A product of California public schools, Rachel was born and raised in Berkeley, Calif., and graduated from Berkeley High School.
 She has a degree in English from Barnard College and is married to Tim Norton.
 They rent an apartment in the Richmond district and enjoy the rich experience of raising their two teens in an urban environment.